RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 I'm so glad you asked!
 The easiest way is to make it work with the [ScriptCM] framework.
 Here's how that works:

-- Make sure your mover is accessible in RosettaScripts
+1. Make sure your mover is accessible in RosettaScripts.
-- Make your mover inherit from MoveMapMover instead of just Mover.
+2. Make your mover inherit from MoveMapMover instead of just Mover.
-- Implement movemap
+3. Implement your mover::movemap
-- Implement set_movemap
+4. Implement your mover::set_movemap
-- Make sure your mover obeys the MoveMap that is passed in through set_movemap.
+5. Make sure your mover obeys the MoveMap that is passed in through set_movemap.
 (For extra credit, throw an exception of degrees of freedom are accessible in the MoveMap that your mover doesn't know how to move--e.g. torsion angles for a docking mover)
-- Profit!
+6. Profit!

 Then, put your mover inside a ScriptCM with the appropriate client Mover and Claim subtags.
 For example,